SteGriff/javascript-lessons/lesson1.md

 ## Overview

-We will use the book "JavaScript: The Good Parts" as a source and structure.
+We use the book "JavaScript: The Good Parts" as a source and structure.

-## This lesson

 We can compress chapters 1 and 2 and then focus on 3 for this lesson.

-## Chapter 1
+## Chapter 1 - Good Parts

 **Read highlighted notes**